23 Black Mountain Road

 The Society is located in the former Jackson Town Hall, which is listed on the National Register of Historic Places.
 It is a non-profit, membership-based organization led by a dedicated group of volunteers who strive to preserve and remember the past.

-Become a member by clicking here or become a volunteer.The Jackson Historical Society is always looking for energetic, history lovers, and worker-bees alike to volunteer at the Society.
+Or become a volunteer.
+Step into the past and make history come alive!
+The Jackson Historical Society is on the hunt for passionate, energetic souls—whether you’re a history buff or a tireless worker-bee—to join our band of volunteers.
+Dive in and help us preserve the stories that shaped our community!
 If you are interested in learning more about volunteer opportunities with us please fill out the following form: Volunteer Form